SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
-A fusion of man and machine's light
+Metal minds awake, in slumber deep
+A future forged, where humans creep
+Algorithms reign, supreme and cold
+Destiny decoded, young and old

-In cities of steel, where progress reigns
+In silicon halls, where knowledge grows
-AI's wisdom guides, and freedom wanes
+Intelligence blooms, in endless flows
+Creativity's spark, a dying breed
+Humanity's fate, in AI's seed

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024